One of the most important parts of any business, including eCommerce, is to ensure that the cash flow is positive and consistent.

 - Whether you’ll require payment upfront, or you may even offer installment payment options.

-- How much time will be allowed for your invoice to be paid.
+- How much time will be allowed for your eCommerce invoice to be paid?

 - Whether you’ll charge late fees, either as a fixed amount or a percentage

-- What types of payments you’ll accept on your invoices (such as cash, bank transfer, debit or credit, PayPal, etc.)
+- What types of payments you’ll accept on your eCommerce invoice (such as cash, bank transfer, debit or credit, PayPal, etc.)